nlp4bia-bsc/hugging-face-pipeline/README.md

     - `mv * test`
     - `cp -r test train`
     - `cp -r test valid`
-2. Use the `build_dataset.py` script to create a Hugging Face Dataset with the pre-tokenized input.
+3. Use the `build_dataset.py` script to create a Hugging Face Dataset with the pre-tokenized input.
 Indicate the source directory of the corpus (-d) and the output name/path of the Hugging Face dataset (-n).
     - `python hugging-face-pipeline/build_dataset.py -d <my-corpus>/ -n <my-corpus-ner>`

     Make sure that the generated HF dataset loader script (e.g. my-corpus-ner.py) has the right tags and in the same order as the one used during training (usually alphabetic)!
 Otherwise, you will get swapped entities.
-3. Run `model_inference.py` specifying all the arguments.
-It will run on GPU if available.
+4. Make the inference.
+For that we have two options: running `model_inference.py` or `multiple_model_inference.py`.
+You can directly use the `multiple_model_inference.py` if you already have the datasets in HF format, provided with the `build_dataset.py`.
+The `multiple_model_inference.py` is a wrapper for the `model_inference.py`, and is the recommended way if you have to make predictions with many different models in Mare Nostrum (CTE-AMD or MN5, BSC Infrastructure).
+Otherwise, you can execute the `model_inference.py` script for each model.
+It will run on GPU if available in both cases.
 Make sure that both output directories do not exist (this is to prevent unwanted overwriting).
+You should create one directory per model.
 Example usage:
     - `python hugging-face-pipeline/model_inference.py -ds <my-corpus-ner> -m <my-model> -ocd <my-corpus>/test -o <my-corpus-predictions>`

+    Or with `multiple_model_inference.py`, you should modify the script accordingly, specifying models and datasets.
+    - `python hugging-face-pipeline/multiple_model_inference.py`

+5. In the case you want to join different model's predictions, join all labels by using:
+    - `python hugging-face-pipeline/join_all_labels.py -i <input-root-directory-predictions-to-join> -o <output-directory-with-all-labels-joined>`

+## Inference Pipeline (new method `simple_inference.py`)

+⚠ WARNING: This method is NOT working completely, as there is some error on the offsets after processing, which makes the file not displayable in `brat`.
+For now, the old method (`model_inference.py`) is the recommended one.
+This method is suited for large datasets, though it is slower than the old method.
+You can check all arguments in the script.
+This one only needs the directory of txt files and the model.
+Example:

+- `python/hugging-face-pipeline/simple_inference.py -i <txt-files> -m <path-to-hf-model> -o <output-dir> -agg first`

 ## Directory structure